How to Develop Your PPC Strategy

 PPC is often used for brand awareness to introduce and raise the visibility of a brand or product.

-At this phase, we want to maximize visibility to a highly relevant audience, with hopes clicks will result in leading to the consideration phase.
+At this phase, we want to maximize exposure to a highly relevant audience, with hopes clicks will lead to the consideration phase.

-Using PPC display ads can be effective if the targeting is on-topic by using keywords, topics, relevant placements, or combination of those.
+Using PPC display ads can be effective if the targeting is on-topic by using keywords, topics, relevant placements, in-market lists, or a combination of those.

 These targeting tactics are the most general but will offer a wider reach.